• English

 If you want to do the Tour du Mont Blanc on your own, be aware that some nights in the high season are fully booked in several refuges as early as February!
 So make your reservations as early as possible.

-For some of our tours, we offer a "Dormitory" package and a "Comfort" package which includes, when possible, nights in private rooms.
+For some of our tours, we offer a "Dormitory" package and a "Comfort" package which includes nights in private rooms.

-We can also assist you in organising a free or tailor-made trip that will satisfy your wishes in terms of comfort and overnight stays.
+We can also help you organising a tailor-made trip that will satisfy your wishes in terms of comfort and night stays.

 Do I have to take care of my meals during my trek?